Dios-Malone/CarND-Vehicle-Detection/writeup.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 After observing the video frames, I noticed that only the bottom half could have cars.
 And the cars have bigger scale at the bottom and smaller scale at the upper area of the bottom half image.
 Based on the observation, I decided the searching range as following (The areas between 2 red lines are the searching range and the blue rectangles show some example of the windows.
+The code for this step is contained in 9th code cell of the IPython notebook.

 ![search range](output_images/search_range.png)